PV Logger

 Daily (24 h) temperature profiles at PV surfaces, and the ambient temperature (cyan color).

-The PV surface's temperature is mainly affected by the ambient temperature, solar irradiation, and by the wind.
+The PV surface's temperature is mainly affected by the ambient temperature, solar irradiation, and by wind.
 Since the panel temperature is higher than the sky temperature, the PV panels are always cooled by their own radiation.
 This effect can be observed in the night when the panels are not exposed to the solar radiation.